maxCodeVector/SPL/README.md

 ## To be continue
+- Could add string constants in the front end part.
-In the target code generation part, it doesn't implement struct and array.
-The float and char support is not enough.
+- In the intermediate code generation part, it doesn't implements scope variables.
+The float and char support is not enought, so string not supported.
+- In the target code generation part, it doesn't implement struct and array.